-Ever since the evolution of man-kind, there has always existed this peculiar rage & urgency in our race to prove one’s dominancy upon the other.
-We all know that in ancient gladiator times power was determined by the size of the army and their ability to win wars, well has it changed that much?
-We humans seem to be caught in a never-ending war between ourselves whereas the beneficiaries never have done or will do any of the dirty work and just control everything from behind the scenes.
-The Oxford dictionary describes the act of war as a, ‘’ state of armed conflict between different countries or different groups within a country.’’
+Ever since the evolution of humanity, there has always existed this peculiar rage & urgency in our race to prove one’s dominancy upon the other.
+We all know that in ancient gladiator times, power was determined by the size of the army and its ability to win wars.
+Well, has it changed that much?
+We humans seem to be caught in a never-ending war between ourselves.
+In contrast, the beneficiaries never have done or will do any dirty work and control everything from behind the scenes.
+The Oxford dictionary describes war as a” state of armed conflict between different countries or groups within a country.”

 10. American Civil War (1861-1865)

-The American Civil War was basically a war fought between the ‘North’ or the ‘Union’ and the South also known as the ‘Confederacy’ formed by the secession of several southern slave states.
-It was also known as the War Between the States or simply just the Civil War.
-The war had its roots set on issues of slavery and the extensions of it into the western territories of America.
+The American Civil War was fought between the ‘North’ or the ‘Union,’ and the South, also known as the ‘Confederacy’ formed by the secession of several southern slave states.
+It was also known as the War Between the States or the Civil War.
+The war had its roots set on issues of slavery and its extensions of it into the western territories of America.
 More than 800,000 people were killed in the war.

 9. Soviet War in Afghanistan (1979-1989)

-A decade long war between the Soviet-led Afghan forces and the multi-national insurgent groups called the Mujahedeen; with the death toll of well over a million Afghan civilians and those that were participants in the war.
-The war although fought only in Afghanistan, billions of dollars were funded by countries like the United States, United Kingdom, Saudi Arabia and a few other.
+A decade-long war between the Soviet-led Afghan forces and the multi-national insurgent groups called the Mujahedeen, with the death toll of well over a million Afghan civilians and those that were participants in the war.
+Although the war was fought only in Afghanistan, billions of dollars were funded by countries like the United States, the United Kingdom, Saudi Arabia, and a few others.

 8. Vietnam War (1955-1975)